 Under Colorado laws, a modification to ordered child support must be due to a substantial and continuing change in circumstances or on the grounds the prior support amount failed to provide for medical expenses, insurance coverage or other medical expenses.
 Most commonly, such a change relates to the loss of a job, or a significant decrease in regular pay on the part of the paying parent.
 A modification may also be requested when one parent experiences a significant increase in wages due to a promotion or due to securing a better job.
 Any group of circumstances, which changes the basic child support calculation by more than 10 percent will likely satisfy the “substantial” requirement.

 If you have questions about your child support or making changes to your child support agreement, it is important to contact our Boulder child support lawyers.
-Contact the Boulder child support attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder child support attorneys at Goff & Goff, LLC today for a free initial consultation.